I have £10,000 pounds to invest what do you think is the best investment at this time?

 Assuming you are not eligible to take out a pensioner bond here are the best cash ISA rates and the best savings account rates available at the moment.
 The longer you lock your money away the higher the interest you will generally receive.
 But be realistic about your possible timescale because if you withdraw money early from a savings account with an agreed term then you will lose interest and at worst get back less than you put in.
 Don't forget interest from ordinary savings accounts is taxable.
 So unless you are a non-tax payer putting your cash in an ISA will mean that you can avoid paying tax on your interest.
 Having said that, there are a number of current accounts that pay generous interest rates which, even after tax, can mean you make more money than saving via an ISA.

 So where should I invest my Stocks and Shares ISA now?

-To help people decide what to invest in (i.e. how to find the best ISA funds) I’ve created a short series of emails that show you the techniques and tools that can teach you how to be a successful investor in just a few minutes a month.
-Each concise email takes just 2 minutes to read and will tell you the simple techniques and tools the City fund managers use – which you can now use too.
+If you want to take a more hands-on approach to choosing investments you will need help to decide what to invest in (i.e. how to find the best ISA funds).
+To assist I've created a short series of emails that reveals the techniques and tools to use to become a successful investor in just a few minutes a month.
+Each concise email takes just 2 minutes to read and will tell you the simple techniques and tools the City fund managers use – which you can use too.

 I hope that helps